 The Open Chemistry project is taking part in the Google Summer of Code program for the third time.
 We started out in 2016 as a small umbrella organization offering projects with Avogadro, cclib, 3DMol.js, and Open Babel.
 We had two successful projects in our first year, in the second and third years we expanded the number of projects in our umbrella organization to offer an greater range of projects, and this year is our biggest yet.
-Please check out our ideas page for 2018, and our instructions for submitting a student proposal.
+Please check out our ideas page for 2019, and our instructions for submitting a student proposal.
 Ideas and mentors are available for a range of projects:

 - Avogadro—advanced molecule editor and visualizer (ideas)